ZcashFoundation/zebra/README.md

 - [Interrupt handler does not work when a blocking task is running #1351](https://github.com/ZcashFoundation/zebra/issues/1351)
   - Zebra should eventually exit once the task finishes.
 Or you can forcibly terminate the process.

-Zebra's state commits changes using database transactions.
-If you forcibly terminate it, or it panics, any incomplete changes will be rolled back the next time it starts.

 ## Future Work

-In 2021, we intend to finish NU5 validation, start adding RPC support and start adding wallet integrations.
+In 2022, we intend to start adding RPC support and start adding wallet integrations.
 This phased approach allows us to test Zebra's independent implementation of the consensus rules, before asking users to entrust it with their funds.

 Features:
-- Full consensus rule validation
+- RPC functionality
 - Wallet functionality
-- RPC functionality

 Performance and Reliability:
 - Reliable syncing on Testnet
 - Reliable syncing under poor network conditions
-- Batch verification
+- Additional batch verification
 - Performance tuning

 Currently, the following features are out of scope: